IEMJustin/reading-notes/class-07.md

 - Integer: A whole number (not a fraction).
 - Real Number: A number that can contain a fraction part.
 - Floating Point Number: A real number that uses decimals to represent a fraction.
-- Scientific Notation: A way of writing numbers that are too big or too small to be convieniently written in decimal form.
+- Scientific Notation: A way of writing numbers that are too big or too small to be conveniently written in decimal form.

 The Math Object has properties and methods for mathematical constants and function.
 Examples listed below: